aakinsan/sf-log-collector/README.md

 - You are running terraform client either in GCP cloud shell or on a workstation and the client is using an account with the required IAM permissions to deploy the infrastructure in GCP.

 ### Usage
-This consists of 3 main steps:
+This consists of 3 steps:

-1. Clone repository and populate the provided **terraform.tfvars** file with the following information:
+1. Clone the repository and populate the provided **terraform.tfvars** file with the following information:
     - `project_id`  The existing Google Project ID.

     - `secrets_project_id`  The existing project ID where the secret (private key) resides; This could be the same or different from the Project ID above.